-When we first started travel blogging we made a list of all the goals we wanted to achieve.
+When we made the decision to start a travel blog we made a list of all the goals we wanted to achieve.
 And they were BIG.
 And they remain BIG.

 We believe if you are going to be thinking anyway, then you might as well be thinking big (thanks Donald Trump for that one).

 Some individuals told us that basically our goals were unrealistic and that we couldn’t do it.
 We couldn’t do it based upon what others had achieved.
-I particularly remember one man’s words telling us we couldn’t do it when we first began blogging.
+I particularly remember one man’s words telling us we couldn’t do it when we first began travel blogging.
 He made our dreams seem silly.

 I read the words and sat and cried.
 I felt like my dream had just died in front of me.